matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Sorting

 - Trade offs in sorting:
-    - What is the complexity of the algorithm used
+    - What is the complexity of the algorithm used.
     - How does it scales as the input size increases?
     - How much space does it occupy?
     - Does it need extra space to hold information during sorting?